AI Detectors Are Failing Honest Students

 Students who follow rubric instructions closely write predictably by design.
 Rubrics that reward clear topic sentences, standard transitions, and formal vocabulary are, in effect, asking students to write the way an LLM writes.
 Then schools run those rubric-perfect essays through a tool that flags predictable text.

 ESL students carry the heaviest penalty.
 A Stanford University HAI study from 2024 found that detectors flagged over 61% of TOEFL essays written by non-native English speakers as AI-generated.
-The same detectors cleared native eighth-grade writers at near-perfect rates.
-Non-native speakers are taught to rely on standard vocabulary and structured grammar to ensure clarity.
 The algorithm reads that strategy as machine output.
 This is covered in detail in ESL Students and AI Detection Bias: The Algorithm Penalty.

 Neurodivergent students face similar exposure.
 The Northern Illinois University Center for Innovative Teaching and Learning flagged in 2024 that neurodiverse students are disproportionately caught by AI detection tools due to algorithmic biases against non-standard linguistic patterns.